 An architecture body defines the body of a design entity.
-It specifies the relationships between the inputs, outputs, quantities, and terminals of a design entity and may be expressed in terms of structure, dataflow, equations, or behavior.
+It specifies the relationships between the inputs and outputs of a design entity and may be expressed in terms of structure, dataflow, or behavior.
 Such specifications may be partial or complete.

-'''

 architecture_body ::=

 architecture identifier of entity_name is

 architecture_declarative_part

 begin

 architecture_statement_part

-end [ architecture ] [ architecture_simple_name ];

-'''
+end [architecture] [architecture_simple_name] ;

-The identifier defines the simple name of the architecture body; this simple name distinguishes architecture bodies associated with the same entity declaration.
+190 The identifier defines the simple name of the architecture body; this simple name distinguishes architecture bodies associated with the same entity declaration.